Checklist

 Annual statement from your pharmacy, dentist, and other medical practitioners with the summary and total of each type of medical expense.
 Total allowable medical expenses must be over 3% of total income.

 Tips: You can request a tax statement from your pharmacy and dentist with the total of your medical expenses.
 You can also print out a statement from your insurance company with the details of what was covered and what was paid out of pocket.
-Did you know certain cannabis products purchased for a patient for medical purposes will be considered eligible medical expenses for the medical expense tax credit?

 Property Tax Credit